Races for top spots heighten in North baseball ranks

 Katahdin of Stacyville (9-1) and Woodland (8-1) hold the top two spots, followed by the lone unbeaten team in the North regardless of class, third-ranked Fort Fairfield (10-0).
 The Tigers’ remaining regular-season opponents have a combined 9-26 record.

-Shead of Eastport (8-2), Hodgdon (7-4 and the only team to defeat Katahdin) are among the other contenders, though the number of games remaining throughout the division offer the possibility of a late surge by a team currently in the middle of the pack such as Bangor Christian (5-3), Southern Aroostook of Dyer Brook (5-4) or defending champion Penobscot Valley of Howland (7-3).
+Shead of Eastport (8-2), Hodgdon (7-4) and Stearns (4-6), the only team to defeat Katahdin, are among the other contenders, though the number of games remaining throughout the division offer the possibility of a late surge by a team currently in the middle of the pack such as Bangor Christian (5-3), Southern Aroostook of Dyer Brook (5-4) or defending champion Penobscot Valley of Howland (7-3).

 Games to watch: Katahdin at Bangor Christian (DH), noon Saturday.